Helping build stronger communities one day at a time

 These improvements complement the park’s recent upgrades, supporting spaces for children and families and making Fruitvale an even better place to call home.

-Doug Slater, vice president, Indigenous relations and regulatory affairs
+Doug Slater, vice president, Indigenous relations and regulatory affairs, FortisBC

 Looking back—and ahead

 From Fruitvale to Surrey to Langford, these Community Giving Days remind us of something simple yet profound.
 Real change starts at the grassroots level.
-Whether it’s creating safe areas for children to play, supporting spaces where families can gather, or ensuring food security for those who need it most, these efforts reflect the heart of what community means: people coming together to care for one another.
+Whether it’s creating safe areas for children to play, supporting spaces where families can gather or improving safety at centres for those who need it most, these efforts reflect the heart of what community means: people coming together to care for one another.

 We see ourselves as a living, breathing part of the communities we serve.
 That means listening, learning and supporting initiatives that matter most to local people.
 Through our Community Investment Program, we partner with organizations that share this vision.

-In 2024, we invested a total of $5.6 million in local communities through our Community Investment Program, donations and sponsorships.
-Through the Community Investment Program alone, we supported more than 300 initiatives in 76 B.C. communities.1 We see these contributions as an important part of our efforts to partner with the communities we serve.
+In 2025, we invested a total of $7 million in local communities through our Community Investment Program, donations and sponsorships.
+Through the Community Investment Program alone, we supported 370 initiatives across 72 B.C. communities.1 We see these contributions as an important part of our efforts to partner with the communities we serve.

 We’re proud of what we accomplished together and even more excited about what’s ahead.
 By working hand in hand with the community to support the places we all call home, we can help build stronger, safer and more connected spaces for everyone.